 Best for: agencies and freelancers tracking billable time on projects.

-Clockify is unlimited-user free, which sounds amazing — and is, if you’re tracking project time.
+Clockify’s Free plan currently supports up to 5 users and unlimited time tracking, according to its official pricing page.
 It’s a timer, not an employee time clock: no GPS, no geofence, no kiosk, no PTO.
 If your team is hourly shift workers, this isn’t the right tool, however generous the cap.

 3. Homebase Basic